 Last updated: 26/05/2014 11:22 CET

 The UEFA European Under-17 Championship consists of three distinct stages: the qualifying round, the elite round and the final tournament.
-The format changed for 2014/15 with the expansion for the final tournament from eight to 16 teams.
+The format changed for 2014/15 with the expansion of the final tournament from eight to 16 teams.

-The qualifying round, played in autumn, is made up of 13 groups of four teams playing in one-venue mini-tournaments.
-The top two from each progress alongside the five third-placed teams with the best record against the top pair in their groups.
+The qualifying round, played in autumn, is made up of 13 groups of four countries playing in one-venue mini-tournaments.
+The top two from each pool progress alongside the five third-placed sides with the best record against the leading pair in their groups.

-In the elite round, played in early spring, those 31 qualifiers plus the top seed, give a bye, compete in eight mini-tournament groups of four.
-The group winners and seven runners-up with the best record against the sides first and third in their section progress to the finals to join the hosts.
+In the elite round, held in early spring, those 31 qualifiers plus the top seed – given a bye this far – compete in eight mini-tournament groups of four.
+The group winners and seven runners-up with the best record against the teams first and third in their section advance to the finals to join the hosts.

-At the final tournament the contenders are split into four groups of four, with the top two from each progressing to the knockout phase.
+In the final tournament the contenders are split into four groups of four, with the front two from each proceeding to the knockout phase.

-Further details, including the criteria for separating teams that finish level on points in a group, or after 80 minutes in a match, can be found in the official competition regulations.
+Further details, including the criteria for separating sides that finish level on points in a group, or after 80 minutes in a match, can be found in the official competition regulations.